-Our Benchmark team is tracking the impact of the global health crisis on 23,000 companies that power their support operations using Zendesk.
-We’ll continue to offer insights and resources to help you support your customers during these unprecedented times.
+Looking ahead, we’re seeing trends that continue to shape what customer experience, and business as a whole, will look like in the near future.
+As our Benchmark team monitors the ongoing impact of the global health crisis on 90,000 companies that power their support operations using Zendesk, we’ll continue to offer insights and resources to help teams adapt.

 - 觀看我們的 LinkedIn 即時活動，瞭解更多相關趨勢，以及企業如何快速決策調整支援管道予以回應。

 UPDATED: April 26, 2021

 - Ticket spikes become new baselines

 - Sectors heavily impacted by the pandemic have or will continue to bounce back